Techiequeen/Walmart-Sales-Analysis/README.md

 # Walmart-Sales-Analysis

 ### Project Overview
 This project aims to develop a sales forecasting model to accurately predict Walmart's sales and demand.
 The model considers factors like holidays, economic conditions, and promotional markdowns, using historical sales data from 45 stores.
-Holiday weeks are weighted five times higher than non-holiday weeks in the evaluation.

 ### Data Sources
 The analysis is based on a “Walmart.csv dataset” containing hisstoric sales  data for 45 Walmart stores.